Got a question for me? Use the contact form to fire away!

 Q: You have a whole chapter in Film Production Management 101 about arranging a wrap party; what was the best wrap party you arranged?

 A: Oh, there was this one party that was written up in the newspapers the day after the event.
 They reported who was there like it was the party of the year and not to be missed.
 That wrap party was probably my favourite.
 Christmas lights were suspended like stars over the dance floor.
 Lots of flowers.
-Two great bands.
+Two great bands alternating throughout the night.
 A cake with the production title logo on it.
 A few of the crew brought red clothes pegs to the party to tag the folk they thought should be there versus the gate crashers – of which we certainly had a few that night.
 I still have the news article… and the clothes peg.

 Q: There are pictures of you with short hair and also with long hair… which is it?

 A: Uh, both?
-I’ve grown and donated my hair to wigs for cancer patients and for kids twice now.
+I’ve grown and donated my hair to wigs for cancer patients and for kids three times now.
 Currently I’m in a growing-it-again phase.